 I spent my 20s and 30s steeped (or steepled, as the case my be) in Anglican liturgy and worship in the more Catholic end of the tradition.

 Allegri wrote Miserere in the 1630s and legend has it was never sung outside the Sistene Chapel.
 As the story goes, we have a 14 year-old Mozart to thank for its proliferation outside the Holy See.
 Mozart apparently heard the song and transcribed the entire piece in all its complex 10-part harmony (two choirs singing to each other essentially).
-And Mozart did it all from memory.
+Oh did we mention that 14 year-old Wolfgang Amadeus did it all from memory?

 So, that’s what we said.